 The keys to international business success

-François-Xavier Moreau, CEO APAC, Japan & Korea President, Bel Group
+François-Xavier Moreau, DG APAC, Japan & Korea President, Groupe Bel

 “Expatriation is resetting the counters to zero”